Best Motherboard For Ryzen 5 2600 in 2023

 Loaded with beefy carbon fiber heatsinks, 6 fan headers, and a juicy 8+2 power phase VRM, this thing is an overclocker’s dream, the cool-running power design ensuring a stable CPU voltage as you push your R5 2600 beyond its factory limits.

 The Carbon AC’s memory configuration doesn’t disappoint either.
 Capable of running a maximum of 64GB DDR4 RAM at 3466MHz, day-to-day computational tasks run silky smooth.
-What’s more, it’s XMP compatible, meaning you can boost your RAM alongside your CPU for some epic performance gains.
+What’s more, it’s XMP compatible, meaning you can boost your RAM alongside your CPU for some epic performance gains, making it one of the best motherboards for gaming too.

 Boasting both integrated wifi 5 and gigabit LAN Ethernet, you’re afforded both freedom to roam from your router and, if need be, a superfast, reliable connection.